VERITAS-Observatory/EventDisplay_v4/README.md

 Eventdisplay is a reconstruction and analysis pipline for data of Imaging Atmospheric Cherenkov Telescopes (IACT).
-It has been primarily developed for VERITAS and CTA analysis.
+It has been primarily developed for VERITAS and CTA analysis and used in many VERITAS and CTA publications.
+This repository contains the Eventdisplay version used for VERITAS analysis.
+For the CTA version, please go to [https://github.com/Eventdisplay/Eventdisplay](https://github.com/Eventdisplay/Eventdisplay).

 Original developers: Gernot Maier and Jamie Holder

-In case Eventdisplay is used in a research project, please cite the following publication:
+In case Eventdisplay is used in a research project, please cite this repository and the following publication:

 Maier, G.; Holder, J., Eventdisplay: An Analysis and Reconstruction Package for Ground-based Gamma-ray Astronomy,  35th International Cosmic Ray Conference.